PublicI/pfd-parser/README.md

 pfdparser /path/to/filings/ /path/to/data/folder/
 ```

+## Input

+Takes a single or a folder full of OGE 278e disclosure PDFs as input.
+You can find [many here](https://extapps2.oge.gov/201/Presiden.nsf/PAS%20Filings%20by%20Date?OpenView).
+Also handles 278s from FDM or FDonline.
+Does not handle scanned paper or non-standard PDFs.

 ## Output

 Outputs up to 10 CSVs with data from the disclosure files.
 The format is (briefly) documented here.